Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 category: Getting Started
 permalink: v1_0_0-docs/data-behind/
 ---
-In the current 2.1 release, the publishing dataset uses the latest versions of the  [DBpedia](http://wiki.dbpedia.org/) and [Wikidata](http://wikidata.org).
+In the current 2.1 release, the publishing dataset uses the latest versions of [DBpedia](http://wiki.dbpedia.org/) and [Wikidata](http://wikidata.org).
 In addition, there are links to [GeoNames](http://www.geonames.org) instances and mappings to [Schema.org](http://schema.org) and [Umbel](http://umbel.org/) classes, which increase the accuracy of the type detection for named entities.

 ## Dataset sources *(what datasets are used)*